Updated April 24, 2026

 median annual salary

-You'll spend $25k and 2.2 years to start earning $67k — that's 4.5 months to pay back your training, one of the faster payback periods in health care.
+You'll spend $25k and 2.2 years to start earning $67k — that's about 4 months to pay back your training costs, faster than most associate degree programs.

 Salaries vary by location and setting.
 Health Information Technicians in metropolitan areas and specialty practices typically earn more than the national median.